jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   .
   ------------------------------------------------------
-  Ran 1 test in X.YZAs
+  Ran 1 test in A.XYZs

   OK